 It is no coincidence that Vaillancourt Folk Art set-up shop in this rural town.
 Judi Vaillancourt grew up in Sutton, with her lineage tracing back nearly to the town’s incorporation in 1714.
 It was only natural that, once Judi began creating her nationally available Christmas chalkware from home, she and Gary stay in town to begin the formal business.

 In 2007, after moving from the 1820s farm house that acted as their store and studio since 1987, Gary and Judi, tempted with offers from neighboring towns, decided to keep the Vaillancourt studios in Sutton, moving to the town’s village of Manchaug.

-Thousands of tourists visit the town of Sutton throughout the year because of the golf courses, campgrounds, and its beautiful state parks (Purgatory Chasm).
+Even though we might not be easy to find, thousands of tourists visit the town of Sutton throughout the year because of the golf courses, campgrounds, and its beautiful state parks (Purgatory Chasm).
 However, the holiday season is when the town is most picturesque.
 The annual Chain of Lights, where trolleys transport visitors to all of the town’s stores, churches, and organizations, is one of many events that bring the town together to celebrate the season.

 Vaillancourt Folk Art is about traditions.
 It is only fitting that Sutton remains the roots of Vaillancourt Folk Art’s tradition.
 We hope that when you visit our studios, museum, and gallery, you take a step back from the hustle and bustle of every day life and find some time to travel through the town that means so much to us.